VEZY/PlantGeom.jl/docs/src/makie_3d.md

 ### Default colors

-The default behavior of `viz(mtg)` -without providing colors- is to use the color of each reference mesh as the color of the corresponding node mesh.
+The default behavior of `plantviz(mtg)` -without providing colors- is to use the color of each reference mesh as the color of the corresponding node mesh.
 In other words, a leaf in a tree will be colored with the same color as the reference mesh used to represent it.
 This reference mesh is available as an attribute in the root node of the MTG.
 We can extract those reference meshes like so:

 ```@example 2
 using PlantGeom, CairoMakie